 By applying the right amount of water in the cool hours of the day and using drip irrigation you will save water and allow your garden to thrive.

 Plan for Efficient Watering

 Group plants in your garden together according to their water needs so you can irrigate them efficiently without over or under watering.
-A good place to start is with a Waterwise Garden Appraisal from your local Waterwise Garden Centre.

 Watering Times